Our blog is designed to offer

 Blockages can be caused by debris entering the space via a broken or faulty manhole cover.
 This issue will need to be addressed at the same time that the inspection chamber is cleaned to prevent future issues.

-Drain maintenance is an important part of the work we do.
+Drain maintenance is an important part of the work we do here.
 Our expert team combines experience and innovation to offer a wide range of essential services that will help to keep your drains and inspection chambers clean and clear.

-Blockages can be unclogged and removed from the drainage system using drain jetting and drain steam cleaning.
-These effective techniques quickly unblock clogged drains and work to prevent blockages from re-forming in the future.
+3. Blockages can be unclogged and removed from the drainage system using drain jetting and drain steam cleaning.
+These effective techniques quickly fix drainage issues, unblock clogged pipes and work to prevent blocked drains in the future.

 In some cases, drain jetting and drain steam cleaning are used even when a pipe isn’t fully blocked.
-Removing partial blockages before they become more serious can help to prevent damage to the system and minimise disruption to the people using the building and the surrounding area.
+The specialist tools for drain cleaning remove partial blockages before they become more serious.
+This can help to prevent damage to the system and minimise disruption to the people using the building and the surrounding area.

 Properly maintaining and cleaning manholes and inspection chambers is an essential part of drain maintenance.
-To find out more about the services we offer, or to talk to a member of our team about your requirements, give us a call today.
+To find out more about the drain surveys and services we offer, or to talk to a member of our team about your requirements, give us a call today.

 20th February 2020